 You can draw money as you check out at a participating retailer.
 This will be classified as a purchase, not a cash advance.

-Pros and cons of American Express and Discover credit cards
+American Express and Discover credit cards pros and cons

 No card provider is perfect.
 Here are a few factors to weigh as you decide between Amex and Discover.